HabanaAI/hccl_demo/README.md

 ## Results
 Results are printed to the display<br />
-Results per rank can also be printed to output file by using --csv_path <path_to_file>
+Results per rank can also be printed to output file by using --result_csv <path_to_file>

 ## Examples - without MPI